AnaliaMok/webnmobileII/README.md

 <h3>Future Changes</h3>
 <p>Currently, the images found in project one are not compressed properly for fast mobile viewing.</p>
-<p>The project1 folder may not be clickable, so a self-contained zip folder is available for any of your viewing needs.</p>
+<p>The project1 folder may not be clickable, so a self-contained zip folder is available for any of your viewing needs.
+NOTE: Given that the images are not compressed, the zip folder could not be uploaded with the images.
+Opening project1's index page will result in you not seeing the nice images or image animations.</p>